mees-van-wel/hexa-center-website/src/routes/guide/healthcare/programs/index.md

 ## 8. Editing programs

 To edit the details of a program, like the name, description or underlying steps, head over to the `Programs` page found under the `Medical` section on the left side of your screen.
 To start editing the name of a program, first click on the `Name` field, then proceed to type in your changes.
 Don't worry about accidentally forgetting to save your changes, Hexa Center automatically saves your changes as soon as you stop typing.
 The status icon; `Saved` next to the delete button briefly transforms to `Saving`, indicating that the system is saving your changes.
-It will change back to `Saved` when this proces is completed.
-The same proces can be repeated for the description field.
+It will change back to `Saved` when this process is completed.
+The same process can be repeated for the description field.
 How to edit the underlying steps is found down below, in section **8.1.
 Editing steps**

 ### 8.1.
 Editing steps